json-bell/front-end-candidate-task/README.md

   - Since the `conditions` API field seems to be a set of joint descriptors - do we want the first?
 Do we want a priority order?
   - We'll go with the last of the fields, as it seems to be the most descriptive from the data I've seen so far
 - Line Height in Figma seems to be 43.5 in most places, we'll ignore it
+- Would confirm rules around the degree symbols and rounding
+  - Is there a consistent rule for the grey colour?
+  - Assuming rounding is to the nearest whole number for both Celsius and Fahrenheit
+- Sunset / Sunrise rounding
+  - Here we'll just slice the seconds off, but I can imagine preferences towards rounding up/down, or direction depending on if it's rise/set

 # Original Readme